-Perhaps the most forceful aspect of this lawsuit is the supporting affidavits prepared by many of the leading primatologists around the world, all of whom have elaborated on the intelligence, self-awareness, and level of autonomy that chimpanzees possess, and have explained how their current imprisonment would cause substantial suffering for them.
-Additionally, sixty more pages of affidavits have been submitted from five of the NhRP's prior experts and Jane Goodall all demonstrating that chimpanzees do indeed shoulder social duties and responsibilities within chimpanzee and human societies.
-This additional requirement the Third Department has necessitated is easily met by Kiko and other chimpanzees.
+have been submitted from five of the NhRP's prior experts and Jane Goodall all demonstrating that chimpanzees do indeed shoulder social duties responsibilities within chimpanzee and human societies.
+This additional requirement the Third Department created is easily met by Tommy and Kiko and other chimpanzees.